Maya Yoshida: Senior career

 On 31 May 2018, Yoshida was selected in the 23-man squad for the 2018 FIFA World Cup in Russia.
 It was expected once again that Yoshida will be starting in the centre–back position ahead of the tournament.
 He played every single minute in all the group stage matches against Colombia, Senegal and Poland.
-His side were knocked out of the tournament after losing 3–2 to Belgium in the round of 16 match.
+However, Japan was knocked out of the tournament after losing 3–2 to Belgium in the round of 16 match.
 His performance in the World Cup earned praises from the British media, such as, The Guardian and BBC Sport.

 In December 2018, Yoshida was one of 23 Japanese players selected for the 2019 AFC Asian Cup.
 Ahead of the tournament, he was given the captaincy once again.
 Yoshida started the tournament as captain well when he helped Japan win 3–2 against Turkmenistan.
-In a follow–up match against Oman, Yoshida led the side to keep a clean sheet, in a 1–0 win to advance to the knockout stage.
-He later helped Japan keep three clean sheets that led the Samurai Blue reaching the final for the first time since 2011.
-In the AFC Asian Cup final against Qatar, Yoshida started and captained the side, as they lost 3–1, finishing as runner–up in the process.
+Yoshida led the Samurai Blue all the way to the final, as well as, keeping four clean sheets along the way.
+In the AFC Asian Cup final against Qatar, he started and captained Japan, as the Samurai Blue loss 3–1, finishing as runner–up in the tournament.
 During the match, he was penalised for handball, leading Qatar to successfully convert the penalty to give the opposition team a 3–1 lead.
 After the match, Yoshida said: "I felt that the team had a good performance in the (semi-final) match against Iran, and they felt that they were going to be able to go this way and be able to go this way.
 I couldn't control, and I didn't win.
 I feel unhappy."
 However, Yoshida's call-up to the tournament caused squad selection problems for new Southampton manager Ralph Hasenhüttl during his absence.
 In response, he acknowledged the risk he took by playing for Japan in the Asian Cup.